mark-gerarts/perfect-fifth/README.md

 thin wrapper around [p5js](https://p5js.org), with some extra functional sugar on top.

 ⚠️ This is a work in progress.
-A lot of the p5js functions are not implemented yet.
+Some p5js functions are not implemented yet.
 To check the current progress, take a look at the [reference page](https://mark-gerarts.github.io/perfect-fifth/reference.html).

 ## Installation